csammis/ResourceForker/README.md

 	'snd ', depends on compression.
 		IMA4: extracted as raw signed 16bit PCM with a descriptor file
 		Other: not extracted
-	'TEXT', extracted with CR-LF line endings
+	'STR', 'STR#', extracted with CR-LF line endings 'TEXT', extracted with CR-LF line endings
+	'NAME', 'DLL#', extracted as lists with one signature per line
 ```